mguner/summer-2022/README.md

-# DS 5110 Summer
+# DS 5110 -- Summer 2021

-Introduction to Data Management and Processing Summer
+Introduction to Data Management and Processing